Oph3Z1/oph3z-phone/README.md

 ## Features

 The phone looks and feels like an iPhone.
 It scales to any screen size and has a lock screen with a live clock, the date and your notifications, a home screen with apps you can move around, a control center and a dynamic island.
-There is also a walk mode so you can move around while using it, and the whole interface can be shown in different languages.
+There is also a walk mode so you can move around while using it, and the whole interface is available in English and Turkish, with more languages coming later.

 You can open the phone with a key (F1 by default), a command, or as an inventory item.